HimoriK/From-0-to-Research-Scientist-resources-guide/README.md

 <!--START_SECTION:activity-->

-  This branch of Math is crucial for understanding the mechanism of Neural Networks which are the norm for NLP methodologies in nowadays State-of-The-Art.
+  This branch of Math is crucial for understanding Neural Networks and NLP.

 Resource                    | Difficulty     | Relevance
 ------------------------- | --------------- | -------------------------------